Random8756/DGCM/README.md

 **NOTE**: Before you run a DGCM-based experiment, please first modify the `starcraft.py` file to enable an `adjacency matrix` function.
 An example is provide in `adj_matrix.py` file, you can copy it to `starcraft.py` file or write a function by yourself.

+The hyperparameter settings are provided in `algorithm_name.yaml` and some random seeds we used are also provided.
+More results will be released after the author notification date of AAMAS2023 according to conference rules.

 ## Run an experiment